1947 anti-Jewish riots in Aleppo

-The 1947 anti-Jewish riots in Aleppo were an attack on Syrian Jews in Aleppo, Syria in December 1947, following the United Nations vote in favour of partitioning Palestine.
-The attack, a part of an anti-Jewish wave of unrest across the Middle East and North Africa, resulted in some 75 Jews murdered and several hundred wounded.
+The 1947 anti-Jewish riots in Aleppo were a mob attack on Syrian Jews in Aleppo, Syria in December 1947, following the United Nations vote in favour of partitioning British Palestine.
+The attack was part of an anti-Jewish wave of unrest across the Middle East and North Africa at the time of the 1948 Palestine war.
+Yaron Harel describes extensive looting and property damage, but writes that soldiers and police officers "prevented the mob from injuring and murdering Jews."
+According to Jacob Freid, the riots resulted in some 75 Jews murdered and several hundred wounded.
 In the aftermath of the riots, half the city's Jewish population fled the city.

 History

 Syria gained independence from France in April 1946.
 The Haganah's illegal immigration operative Akiva Feinstein wrote in 1947 that the new Syrian government then commenced persecuting the Jewish minority, that all Jewish clerks working for the French bureaucracy were fired, and the government tried to stifle Jewish businesses.
 At the time of the United Nations vote on November 29, 1947, the Jewish community in Aleppo numbered around 10,000 and went back around two thousand years.

-After the vote in favour of the partition of Palestine, the government abetted and organised Aleppo's Arab inhabitants to attack the city's Jewish population.
+On November 30th the Syrian government closed the city and ordered all inhabitants to stay in their homes, which prevented violence.
+But on December 1st, two days after the vote in favour of the partition of Palestine, the government abetted and organised Aleppo's Arab inhabitants to attack the city's Jewish population.
 The exact number of those killed remains unknown, but estimates are put at around 75, with several hundred wounded.
 Ten synagogues, five schools, an orphanage and a youth club, along with several Jewish shops and 150 houses were set ablaze and destroyed.
 Damaged property was estimated to be valued at US$2.5m.
-During the pogrom the Aleppo Codex, an important medieval manuscript of the Torah, was lost and feared destroyed.
-The book reappeared (with most pages missing) in Israel in 1958.
+During the riots the Aleppo Codex, an important medieval manuscript of the Torah, was lost and feared destroyed.
+The book reappeared (with 40% of pages missing) in Israel in 1958.

 Following the attack, the Jewish community went into a steep decline.
-Wealthy Jews escaped the day after the pogrom and many more fled in small groups in subsequent months.
+Wealthy Jews escaped the day after the riots and many more fled in small groups in subsequent months.
 Their property was forfeited and on December 22 the Syrian Government enacted a law forbidding Jews from selling their property.
 As of 2012, no Jews live in Aleppo.